 - Encourage small sips of water or an electrolyte solution.
-Avoid sodas, sugary drinks, or juice as it may make vomiting worse.
+Avoid sodas, sugary drinks, or juice as they may make vomiting worse.
 Water or an electrolyte solution like Pedialyte is best to help replenish any lost fluids.
-Wait at least 15-20 minutes after vomiting to give any fluids as giving fluids too soon may make your child vomit once more.
+Wait at least 15-20 minutes after vomiting to give any fluids.
+Giving fluids too soon may make your child vomit again.

 - Give an appropriate dose of acetaminophen.
 A bit of Tylenol can help your toddler feel a bit better.
-Be aware that it could irritate the stomach, though.
+Be aware that it could irritate the stomach.

 To treat a stomach virus with diarrhea:

 - Encourage drinking, especially water or an electrolyte solution.
-Again, avoid sodas, sugary drinks, or juice as it may make diarrhea worse.
+Again, avoid sodas, sugary drinks, or juice as they may make diarrhea worse.

 - Encourage small meals and snacks throughout the day.
 Keep the meals basic, without fatty or greasy foods.

 Stomach viruses usually go away after a few days.
-To avoid the possibility that another family member in the house will get the virus, remember to regularly clean all surfaces with an anti-bacterial cleaning solution or wipes and to wash hands often, especially after caring for a sick toddler.
+To keep the virus from spreading, regularly clean all the surfaces in your home with an anti-bacterial cleaning solution or disinfecting wipes.
+Wash your hands often, especially after you care for an ill toddler.